richardpizem-ctrl/Real-Time-MIDI-Notation/ROADMAP.md

-# 🆕 Upcoming Version: v1.1.0 — Timeline Selection & Phase‑4 UI Update
+# 🆕 Upcoming Version: v1.2.0 — TimelineUI Refactor & UI Stabilization

 This section describes:
-- what is **already completed** in v1.0.0
+- what is **already completed** in v1.0.0 and v1.1.0
-- what **new features** are included in v1.1.0
+- what **new improvements** are included in v1.2.0
 - how the project will evolve after this release

 ---

-# ✅ What We Already Have (v1.0.0 Complete)
+# ✅ What We Already Have (v1.0.0 & v1.1.0 Complete)

 ### 🎨 GraphicNotationRenderer — 100%
 - full Yamaha 16‑track support